Reasons For Your Child’s Puffy Gums

 Children are often more prone to gingivitis since kids often have a hard time thoroughly brushing their teeth.
 That’s why it is so important to teach good oral health habits early on.

 Periodontitis (aka gum disease) most often develops following gingivitis.
-Gum disease is a very serious condition that can cause problems such as bleeding gums, recession of the gum line, painful chewing, loose teeth, swelling, bad breath, and much more.
+Gum disease is a very serious condition that can cause problems such as bleeding gums, painful chewing, and much more.
 It’s imperative to begin combating gum disease as soon as it is found.
 Left untreated, periodontitis can worsen and cause significant damage to your oral health.
+Gum disease often comes accompanied by symptoms such as these:

 The Stages of Gum Disease and Their Symptoms